The half-filled extended Hubbard model on a square lattice: Phase boundaries from determinant quantum Monte Carlo simulations: Introduction

 In two dimensions, while one expects the ground state phase diagram at half filling to share similarities with that for the one-dimensional model, the picture is far from settled.
-Indeed, different methods agree with the existence of a CDW-AFM transition near $U=4V$ \cite{zhang89,Huang2013,Vandelli20,Yao22}.
-Nonetheless, the square lattice topology in principle allows for a wider range of pairing symmetries to be stabilised in the $V<0$ region, which has proved very hard to probe theoretically.
-Weak-coupling methods \cite{Huang2013,Wolf18} may not fully capture the competition between the tendencies of phase separating and forming pairs of different symmetries, such as $s$ and $d_{x^2-y^2}$.
+Indeed, different methods agree with the existence of a CDW-AFM transition near $V=U/4$ \cite{zhang89,Huang2013,Vandelli20}.
+Nonetheless, the square lattice topology in principle allows for a wider range of pairing symmetries to be stabilized in the $V<0$ region, which has proved very hard to probe theoretically.
+Weak-coupling methods \cite{Huang2013,Wolf18} may not fully capture the competition between the tendencies of phase separating and forming pairs of different symmetries, such as $s$ and $d$, also supported by dynamic cluster methods~\cite{Jiang2018,kundu2023}.
 Numerically exact diagonalisation of the Hamiltonian is currently restricted to $4\times4$ systems, so that the prediction of a $p$-wave paired state \cite{chen2022} may not stand for larger systems.
 Quantum Monte Carlo (QMC) simulations \cite{Blankenbecler81,hirsch85}, on the other hand, suffer from the infamous `minus-sign problem' \cite{hirsch85,scalettar89,Kawashima2002,rrds2003,sorella2017}: when the effective Boltzmann factor (given by a product of fermionic determinants) becomes negative, averages are taken with it in absolute value, at the expense of dividing by its own average, $\ave{\text{s}}$, thus introducing excessive noise when $\ave{\text{s}}\ll 1$.
-Recent studies of the EHM through QMC simulations were restricted to parameter regimes where the minus-sign problem was not too severe, so that the focus was mostly on the CDW-AFM transition \cite{Sushchyev2022}.
-The inescapable conclusion is that so far the overall knowledge of the EHM phase diagram is, at best, semi-qualitative.
+Recent studies of the EHM through finite temperature \cite{Sushchyev2022} and projective QMC simulations~\cite{Yao22} were carried out using complex Hubbard-Stratonovich fields (CHSF; see Appendices \ref{App:RHSF} and \ref{App:CHSF}), so that calculations were restricted to the regime $|V|\leq |U|/4$, where $\ave{s}=1$.
+As a consequence, since issues such as a precise location of the CDW-AFM phase boundary, the transition between superconducting phases with different pairing states, and the complete boundary to the phase-separated regime all lie outside this range, they have not yet been thoroghly probed with QMC simulations.
+The inescapable conclusion is that so far the overall knowledge of the ground state EHM phase diagram is, at best, semi-qualitative.
+One certainly needs to grasp the half-filled regime before comparing with the doped case, closer to the cuprate superconductors.

-In light of the recent suggestion \cite{Mondaini2022,mondaini2022_2} that a severely degraded $\ave{\text{s}}$ may actually be used to pinpoint phase transition points and boundaries, a thorough investigation of the EHM through determinant QMC (DQMC) simulations is certainly in order.
-With this in mind, here we report on the results for the ground state phase diagram at half-filling in the whole $V$-$U$ parameter space with an unprecedented accuracy; our main findings are highlighted in Fig.\,\ref{fig:phasediag}.